kelreeeeey/kelreeeeey/README.md

 - python
 - LaTeX, cz why not???

-on my journey learning these giga chad langs
+OKAY, these are just enough for me rn:
-- c
+- C
-- zig
+- Odin
-- odin and
+- Python
-- and maybe elixir, idk
+- LaTeX

-- ODIN and Exlixir seem interesting. feels like python (ofc they're different but anyways) while being less intimidating than C/Zig.
+- Elixir

 <!--
 **kelreeeeey/kelreeeeey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.